a development permit is required...

 If you are not sure if you need to submit a Development Permit Application, please contact the City to make a determination.

-Submit a complete application by the development permit deadline (see below or events) to the City Manager/ City Recorder.
+Submit a complete application by the development permit deadline (see events) to the City Manager/ City Recorder.

 At the Planning Commission Meeting: You will have a completeness review and procedural type assigned.
 If your project does not meet the criteria of"development," the City will issue you a letter stating such for you to include when applying for county permits.
 If you are requesting to submit additional information, please do so within two weeks.